 Michelle DeCoux Hampton has been a faculty member at Samuel Merritt University since 2005.
 Prior to taking this position she worked in a variety of inpatient and outpatient mental health programs in both administrative and direct care roles.
 She is a former fellow of the American Nurses Association Minority Fellowship Program sponsored by the Substance Abuse and Mental Health Services Administration.
 She completed her doctorate at the University of California, San Francisco, School of Nursing and was a post-doctoral fellow at UCSF in the HIV/AIDS Nursing Care and Prevention Training Program.
-She is currently serving as the interim Director of the Doctor of Nursing Practice Program for the 2013-2014 academic year.
+She is currently serving as the Director of the Doctor of Nursing Practice Program.

 N700 Evidence-Based Research Methods

 N601 Research Methods